Blogging about mental health.

 If you’re like me, helping your loved one, I talked about the basics of financial education and making money in one of my posts in the “money anxiety” section of the blog.

 I haven’t mentioned their blogging, because it’s going to be a separate, long article explaining blogging as the best form of passive income.

 Long before blogs and other social media, psychologists noticed the benefits of writing about thoughts and emotions that arise from traumatic or stressful experiences.

 Since the 1980s, research by the University of Texas has found that “short-term focused writing about emotions can enhance immune function, lower blood pressure, decrease heart rate, reduce asthma and arthritis symptoms, and lessen sleep disturbances in patients with metastatic cancers.”
 This research has also documented psychological benefits such as lowered anxiety and fewer depressive symptoms.

 Blogging is extremely helpful for maintaining mental wellness.
 Blogging adds a more public element to the writing process.
 You spread awareness.

 The anonymity of blogging can also be helpful for some people in a different way.
 It allows them to express themselves more freely without being judged or even concerned about family and friends knowing their thoughts.

-That is the case of my wife.
-I freely open myself to our readers, but at the same time I keep “M’s” privacy.
+That is the case with my wife.
+I freely open myself to our readers, but at the same time, I keep “M’s” privacy.
 I will never break that rule until she asks me to reveal her identity.

-When we were teenagers, we might have kept a diary hidden under our mattress.
+When we were teenagers, we might have kept a diary hidden under our mattresses.

 It was a place to confess your struggles and fears without judgment or punishment.
 It likely felt good to get all of those thoughts and feelings out of your head and down on paper.
 Sometimes writing is easier than saying things out loud,